-Phase Contrast Electron Cryomicroscope Phase contrast electron cryomicroscope is an electron microscope developed for observing close-to-life state biological samples with a combination of rapid freezing and ice embedding sample preparation methods.
+► Phase Contrast Electron Cryomicroscopy

+Phase contrast electron cryomicroscopy is an electron microscope developed for observing close-to-life state biological samples with a combination of rapid freezing and ice embedding sample preparation methods.
 Biological specimens up to 200 nm thicknesses can be observed with high-resolution and high-contrast.
 Ultrastructure analyses of protein molecules, viruses, bacteria, cultured cells and frozen tissue sections are performed with this novel microscopic system.

-Serial Block-Face Scanning Electron Microscope (SBF-SEM) Serial block-face scanning electron microscope (SBF-SEM) is an advanced 3-D nano-imaging equippment.
+➤ Serial Block-Face Scanning Electron Microscope (SBF-SEM)

+Serial block-face scanning electron microscope (SBF-SEM) is an advanced 3-D nano-imaging equipment.
 Two different types of SBF-SEM are available; highresolution and wide-area types.
-Resin-embedded biological specimens are trimed by a diamond knife prepared inside the chamber, and the block-face images are acquired by scanning electron microscope (SEM).
-3-D structure of the specimen is finally rebuilt from the serial block-face images.
-3-D structures of large biological specimens like a brain tissue can be visualized at nanometer resolution.
+Resin-embedded biological specimens are trimmed by a diamond knife equipped inside the chamber, and the block-face images are acquired by scanning electron microscopy (SEM).
+3-D structures of the specimens are finally reconstructed from the acquired serial block-face images.
+3-D structures of large biological specimens like a brain tissue can be visualized at the nanometer resolution.